csgohacks/master-guide/legit-+-hvh-features-cheat-software/aimware/README.md

 ### Legitbot

-* Highly customizable option, which means will take time to configure
+* Highly adjustable option, which means will take time to configure
 * Smooth aimbot
 * Dymanic triggerbot